Pavithra-Sadheeshkumar/N8N-Automation/Error Handling Workflow/README.md

 ---
 ## 🌟 Features
 * **Automated Error Detection**: Instantly captures failures across all workflows using a global Error Trigger.
-* **Dynamic Priority Routing**: Automatically sorts errors into "High" or "Low" priority based on HTTP codes and error messages.
+* **Dynamic Priority Routing**: Automatically sorts errors into "High" ,"Low" or "Medium" priority based on HTTP codes and error messages.
 * **Smart Lookups**: Retrieves workflow owner details and Slack IDs from a centralized Google Sheet for personalized alerts.
 * **Interactive Slack Alerts**: Sends rich notifications with "Debug Here" buttons that link directly to the failed execution.
 * **Automated Audit Logging**: Maintains a historical record of all errors, including node names and error messages, in Google Sheets.